 Making a Difference

-Clinic cases include sale and possession of drugs charges, theft and burglary offenses, assaults, and driving offenses.
-Students also complete an intensive, practice-based class that includes hearing and trial simulations.
+In addition to courtroom experience, students also complete an intensive, practice-based class that includes hearing and trial simulations, and presentations by experienced prosecutors, defense lawyers, and judges.
 The basic and advanced Criminal Practice Clinics are often the capstone experience for students aspiring to be prosecutors or public defenders.
-After completing Evidence and Professional Responsibility, students may enroll in the Criminal Practice Clinic where they have an excellent chance of handling both bench and jury trials.

-Recognizing the value of this clinical experience, the New Hampshire Public Defender requires completion of the Criminal Practice Clinic by any summer interns.
-Upon graduation, students with this solid bank of experience have secured employment with Prosecutors' or Public Defender offices from New Hampshire to Alaska.
+Recognizing the value of this clinical experience, the New Hampshire Public Defender program requires completion of the Criminal Practice Clinic by summer interns.
+Upon graduation, students have secured employment with prosecution or public defender offices from New Hampshire to Alaska.